AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 ### Low Neuroticism / Emotional Stability

-Neuroticism is the degree to which an individual experiences feelings of irritability, nervousness worry, embarassment, or guilt.
+Neuroticism is the degree to which an individual experiences feelings of irritability, nervousness worry, embarrassment, or guilt.
 It is essentially the same as the [big 5 neuroticism trait](#Neuroticism), but measured in a slightly different way.

 It's measured by asking the individual to rate their level of agreement with statements such as: